solendprotocol/tvl-calculator-example/README.md

 # Solend Total Value Locked Calculator Demo

 Pure javascript utility to compute total deposits and borrows from on-chain data.
+Works by fetching obligation for every user and computing a sum of `deposits` and `borrows` (obligation properties) for each asset.

 Useful as a demo for reading on-chain Solend data.